nweiyue/tp/docs/UserGuide.md

 <br/>
 With **ATAS**, you can also manage each tutorial session efficiently!
 <br/>
 - First, at the start of each tutorial, you can use `addses` to add a tutorial session.
-If you have typed the session details wrongly, simply use `editses` or `deleteses` on the wrongly-typed session.
+If you have mistyped the session details, simply use `editses` or `deleteses` on the wrongly-typed session.
 - Next, if you wish to change the presence and participation status of your students of a particular session, simply use `enterses` to enter that session to do so.
 - Finally, you may want to take up the same teaching assistant job again for a different class in the next semester.
 All the tutorial sessions may now contain inaccurate details.
 In this case, instead of removing the sessions one by one, you can utilize `clearses` to remove all existing sessions.